ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/linux.md
-hash: fxqCnt9dyq6pvLDK+LxhsmUfrM+qGb5piy2Mkn23PXM=
+hash: +9KkGvDJvUveJ02nsS48om8AmoOjywSgZJz/9MM+TGA=
 ---
-# IoBroker installation under Linux
+# IoBroker installation on Linux
-!> This manual is NOT valid for finished images of the website !!!
+!> These instructions do NOT apply to finished images of the website !!!

-The installation routine for ioBroker has been completely overhauled and some installation issues (which installer, startup, etc.) have been fixed.
+The installation routine for ioBroker has been completely revised and some installation problems (which installation user, autostart, etc.) have been fixed.

-The installation is now done via a script, which at runtime the required installation steps and software packages. recharges.
-During the installation, a new user "iobroker" will be created, as well as an associated home directory (/ home / iobroker).
+The installation is now done via a script, which at runtime contains the required installation steps and software packages. recharges.
+During the installation, a new user “iobroker” is created, as well as an associated home directory (/ home / iobroker).
 From now on ioBroker runs under the user iobroker and no longer as root.

-If the reloading of a script is too dangerous, the script can check beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).
+If it is too dangerous for you to reload a script, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).

 This installation guide for ioBroker shows the installation on Linux using the example of the Raspberry PI with the System Stretch.
 The actual instructions for installing nodejs and ioBroker can be used for almost all other Linux systems.

-Due to dependencies on other packages or additional installations during installation, special features can occur again and again.
+Due to dependencies on other packages or additional installations, there can always be special features during the installation.

-If there are any questions, please post them in the forum.
+If you still have any questions, please post them in the forum.

-With the instructions published here, every kernel update will automatically update the node.js versions if available.
+In the instructions published here, the node.js versions are automatically updated with every kernel update, if available.

 ## Required hardware
 ### Raspberry Pi 2/3,
-or any other hardware with a common Linux (Debian, Ubuntu, etc.), or even a Mac.
+or any other hardware with a common Linux (Debian, Ubuntu, etc.), or a Mac.

-We advise against using a Pi 1 as master.
-This is just not powerful enough (500 MB RAM, etc.).
-Due to the different hardware this manual does not fit for a Pi 1 anyway.
+We do not recommend using a Pi 1 as a master.
+It is simply not powerful enough (500 MB RAM, etc.).
+Due to the different hardware, these instructions do not fit for a Pi 1 anyway.

-Even a Pi 2 or Pi 3 has only max.
+A Pi 2 or Pi 3 also has only max.
 1 GB RAM.
-It should be enough for 15 adapter instances, but beyond that it can be scarce.
-Each adapter instance needs about 40 MB (and sometimes 200 MB or more) of RAM.
-Therefore, one should always keep an eye on RAM usage before enabling more adapter instances - 1 GB of RAM is finally available.
+With 15 adapter instances, this should still be sufficient, but beyond that it can become scarce.
+Each adapter instance needs about 40 MB (and sometimes 200MB and more) of RAM.
+Therefore, you should always keep an eye on the RAM utilization before activating additional adapter instances - 1 GB RAM are finite.

 ### Power adapter
-It is important to have a good power supply.
-With a weak power supply stability problems are to be expected
+it is important to have a good power supply.
+With a weak power supply, stability problems can be expected

 ### Memory card
 or SSD, USB stick, etc. (depending on the hardware used)

-## Needed / important links
+## Required / important links
 * Download Image: https://www.raspberrypi.org/downloads/raspbian/
 * Win32DiskImager: https://sourceforge.net/projects/win32diskimager/ **or**
 * Balena Etcher: https://www.balena.io/etcher/